Stuycs-K/final-project-10-lin-ken-wu-eric/WORKLOG.md

 ### 5/30/24
 - Worked on adding the examples from presentation into the demos section
 - Added more instructions to README and edited presentation
+- Worked on java obfuscation using base64 encoding, but it is very messy still but it works